-Led by Will Hitchcock, the William W. Corcoran Professor of History at the University, GAGE convenes a coalition of faculty and students drawn from politics, history, sociology, law, education, religious studies and other related fields.
+Led by Will Hitchcock, the James Madison Professor of History at the University, GAGE convenes a coalition of faculty and students drawn from politics, history, sociology, law, education, religious studies and other related fields.
 This team of scholars works together to examine the United States from a global perspective, exploring the reciprocal impact between this nation and the wider world.

 The University of Virginia has long placed global engagement at the core of its mission.
 GAGE expands upon that mission in four crucial ways.
 It serves to: